kubernetes/website/docs/reference/certificates.md

 8. Client and server certificates for the [front-proxy][proxy]

-In addition, etcd uses mutual TLS for authenticating clients and peers (in an HA cluster).
+In addition, etcd uses mutual TLS for authenticating clients and peers.

 ## Where to find them